Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

 So suppose this is not the case.
-In particular this means that no edge $xy_i$ was coloured red (blue) in $c$; as otherwise by applying Ramsey's Theorem to $(H''(x),\overline{y_i})$ we would have been able to find a red (blue) $K_{g(g(m(x))),g(m(y_i))}$ in $(H''(x),\overline{y_i})$.
+In particular this means that no edge $xy_i$ was coloured red (blue) in $c$; as otherwise, since $c'$ is $g$-coherent with $c$, by applying Ramsey's Theorem to $(H''(x),\overline{y_i})$ we would have been able to find a red (blue) $K_{g(g(m(x))),g(m(y_i))}$ in $(H''(x),\overline{y_i})$.
 These edges also cannot be blue (red) in $c$ since they are supposed to form part of a red (blue) possible copy of $T$.
+Therefore these edges must be uncoloured.